yigitkonur/cctrace-js/README.md

 - `identify_current_session()`: Correlates process with session file
 - `parse_jsonl_file()`: Extracts and processes conversation data
 - `format_message_markdown()`: Converts messages to readable format

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Inspired by the need for better Claude Code session management
-- Built for the Claude Code community
-- Thanks to all contributors and users

-## Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check existing issues for solutions
-- Review the troubleshooting section

----